 Every Monday night, we'll accept walk-in students who'd like to learn how to knit or crochet.
 Our teacher will host up to six beginning students in either discipline, first-come, first-served.
 No materials or tools or registration needed for this introductory workshop and students are welcome to return on successive Monday nights until they are 'freestyling,' too!

 Learn the hottest new technique in artful handwork – swing knitting.
 It involves short rows and turning your work as you knit; the finished product is a beautiful blend of Art Deco crispness and Bohemian color ways and Modern Jazz rhythms!
 Yes, it’s really that good.
 Be the first on your block to master swing knitting with our expert teachers, Ann Myhre and Janny Potter. $35 materials fee for this class; includes all yarns needed for your first project.
 No beginning students, please; prerequisites for this workshop: confidence in knit, purl, inc and dec stitches.
-Registration is required.
-Please register online or call 720-865-1206.
+Registration is closed.

 There hasn’t been a British television show like Downton Abbey since the 1970s series Upstairs, Downstairs.
 Both are similar in their depiction of the chasm between the ruling class and the servant class.
 And both inspired contemporary fashion trends.
 Our Downton workshop focuses on a stunning cloche hat with a low brim that distinctively frames the face.
 Along with this accessory, students will create a neck shawl that can be worn as an adornment or as a soft, warm scarf in cooler weather.
 Both are timeless pieces for autumn dressing.
 No beginning students please.
 Knitters should have basic knitting skills for this workshop; prerequisites are casting on, binding off, knit stitch, purl stitch, inc and dec.
 Materials list will be provided with registration confirmation.
 Please register online or call 720-865-1206.